MGao535/ETLProject/README.md

 1. The database schema was defined in quickdatabasediagrams.com as follows:

 2. The tables were predefined for the database in PostgresSQL (see create_tables.sql)

 3. Once the database is ready, the ETL process can run.

-EXTRACT: First the following 4 data sources are loaded.
+EXTRACT: First, the following 3 data sources are used to extract data in csv format.
 Csv files can be found in the Resources folder

 MLSAttendanceAllGames.xlsx - source: https://data.world/

-read_html using pandas for MLS Stadiums - source: wikipedia api call using pandas - source: http://api.worldweatheronline.com
+read_html using pandas for MLS Stadiums - source: wikipedia

+api call using pandas - source: http://api.worldweatheronline.com